axelizsak/carbon_potential_estimator/README.md

 ### Introduction
-This project aims to calculate the carbon potential of a project based on a formula.
+This project aims to calculate the carbon potential of a forest project based on a formula.
 This document provides a detailed explanation of the formula used, the constants and variables involved.
 It's a formula derived from ERS, with its own choices for the sake of precision.

 ### Basic Formula